anyaevostinar/anyaevostinar.github.io/classes/361-f22/lab-emp-config.md

 To use Empirical's configuration management system in a command-line and web-version of a project.

 ## Setup
-Follow the [usual steps(gradient-lab) for setting up a repository using Empirical and emsdk using the Configuration Lab starter code.
+Follow the [usual steps](gradient-lab) for setting up a repository using Empirical and emsdk using the Configuration Lab starter code.

 ## Exercise 1
 I've provided you with a basic artificial life simulation with just one species reproducing and filling the world (following the first few exercises of the [Empirical intro lab](empirical_intro_lab)).
 You can run `compile-run.sh` to get a command line version of the program and `compile-run-web.sh` to get a web version.